The LHCb upgrade I: Software and computing

 In the streaming scheme described above each user typically analyses a small fraction of the whole data set.
-In order to avoid bottlenecks due to each user chaotically running jobs on individual streams as desired, the data processing for user analysis is organised in centrally-managed productions (analysis productions), further described in Sect.~\ref{subsec:DPA}.
-In addition, users are allowed to submit jobs to offline resources, using the {\sc Ganga} framework~\cite{Ganga-2015, Ganga-2017}, for analysis prototyping and testing purposes and other cases, such as running parametrised pseudo-experiment simulations, and performing fits or other further stages of the analysis.
+In order to avoid bottlenecks due to each user chaotically running jobs on individual streams as desired, the data processing for user analysis is organised in centrally-managed productions (analysis productions), further described in section~\ref{subsec:DPA}.
+In addition, users are allowed to submit jobs to offline resources, using the \textsc{Ganga} framework~\cite{Ganga-2015, Ganga-2017}, for analysis prototyping and testing purposes and other cases, such as running parametrised pseudo-experiment simulations, and performing fits or other further stages of the analysis.

-The production of Monte Carlo events is described in detail in Sect.~\ref{subsec:simulation}.
+The production of Monte Carlo events is described in detail in section~\ref{subsec:simulation}.
 The simulated events are produced by two applications, \gauss~\cite{Clemencic_2011} and \boole~\cite{sw:boole}, taking care of the event generation and propagation through the detector, and of the digitisation, respectively.
-Various Monte Carlo simulation techniques that are faster than the standard, detailed {\geant}-based simulation, are available, as described in Sect.~\ref{subsec:simulation}.
+Various Monte Carlo simulation techniques that are faster than the standard, detailed {\geant}-based simulation, are available, as described in section~\ref{subsec:simulation}.